“I am a maker of things… I don’t call myself an artist.”

-We have known Charlie Poulsen since a chance meeting at Messums Wiltshire just over a year ago – following which we hosted a pop-up exhibition of his incredible abstract drawings in the Long Gallery in October 2019.
-As Messums continues to champion the finest exponents of the handmade working across medium, Charlie joined our roster of represented artist this year and we are delighted to offer 8 new works direct from his studio as an online exhibition this April.
+We have known the extraordinary Charlie Poulsen since a chance meeting at Messums Wiltshire just over a year ago, which led to a pop-up exhibition of his work in the Long Gallery last October.
+Charlie joined our roster of represented artists this year and we are delighted to be able to offer 8 new works direct from his studio.

 Drawing has, in recent years, been Charlie’s primary means of expression.
 Whilst traditionally regarded as a secondary, or preparatory, activity, drawing has an immediate, direct and simple effect.
 He says, “it evokes and suggests rather than fixes, it feels transitory and ephemeral, echoing the lives we live”.